tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/iperf3.md

 - openvela compatible version:

-    The current OpenVela compatible version of iperf3 is 3.11.
+    The current openvela compatible version of iperf3 is 3.11.

 - Ubuntu Common Version: